Ambon, Banda Sea & Forgotten Islands Itinerary

 Day 1.
-(0-1 dives) 5pm.
-Our staff will meet you in Maumere Airport and transfer you to Blue Manta Explorer.
-Depending on arrival time, if time permits, we can do check dive in Ambon Bay.
+(1-2 dives) Our staff will meet you at Ambon Airport and take you to the awaiting Raja Manta Explorer.
+Depending on arrival time we can do check dive in Ambon Bay.
 After 2 critter dives, we sail overnight to Banda Island.

-Day 12.
-(0 dives) 6am.
-Check out after breakfast, farewells, and transfer to Ambon airport.
-Take your pre-booked flight to Jakarta or Bali, via Ujung Pandang.
+Day 11.
+(0 dives) 6am-12pm.
+Check out after breakfast, farewells, and transfer to airport.
+Take your pre-booked flight from Sorong.

 There are several different embarkation & disembarkation points four our Banda Sea diving safaris.
 While some trips that visit the region begin or end in Raja Ampat (Sorong) and others in Flores (Maumere) the most common access is from Ambon.
 Please check your trip itinerary and confirm your start / end points before booking any flights.
 Wherever your trip starts / finishes we will be there to collect you at the airport on the day of departure and transfer you to your departure airport at the end of your trip.

 Embarkation / Disembarkation points (please check your trips itinerary before booking flights):

 - Ambon (AMQ) / Saumlaki (SXK)

 - Sorong (SOQ), West Papua / Ambon (AMQ)

 - Saumlaki (SXK) / Maumere (MOF)